-In recent years, the interest in the bioconversion of lignocellulosic waste materials to chemicals and fuels has been steadily increasing because of their abundance, low cost, and sustainability.1,2 One of the most highly produced vegetable oils worldwide is crude palm oil, with 6.93.107 tons produced in 2017.3 Palm Empty Fruit Bunches (PEFB) are one of the main waste products obtained from the oil palm industry and a main cause of pollution.
+In recent years, the interest in the bioconversion of lignocellulosic waste materials to chemicals and fuels has been steadily increasing because of their abundance, low cost, and sustainability.12 One of the most highly produced vegetable oils worldwide is crude palm oil, with 6.93.107 tons produced in 2017.3 Palm Empty Fruit Bunches (PEFB) are one of the main waste products obtained from the oil palm industry and a main cause of pollution.
 Concerns about environmental protection have increased over the years from a global point of view.
 The oil palm industry generates large amounts of solid waste, i.e., PEFB, which is utilized as mulch for preventing erosion and maintaining soil moisture, fertilizer and compost.
 However, PEFB has little commercial value and is even a disposable problem due to its low bulk density and it thus needing a large storage volume.
-PEFB is usually used as a fuel in the factory, in which every ton of palm fruit bunch (PFB) processed in the mills consists of 23% of PEFB, 12% of mesocarp fiber, and 5% of shell.4 investigated the utilization of PEFB in biodiesel,7 biogas,8 ethanol, nanocomposites9 and other value-added products.^{6,10,11} However, there is an increasing need to utilize PEFB at low cost.
+PEFB is usually used as a fuel in the factory, in which every ton of palm fruit bunch (PFB) processed in the mills consists of 23% of PEFB, 12% of mesocarp fiber, and 5% of shell.4

-PEFB consists of potential components such as 44.4% of cellulose, 30.9% of hemicelluloses, and 14.2% of lignin, which could be utilized for more useful products.^{5,6} Due to the high content of lignocellulosic materials, many researchers have
+PEFB consists of potential components such as 44.4% of cellulose, 30.9% of hemicelluloses, and 14.2% of lignin, which could be utilized for more useful products.5,6 Due to the high content of lignocellulosic materials, many researchers have investigated the utilization of PEFB in biodiesel,7 biogas,8 ethanol, nanocomposites9 and other value-added products.
+6,10,11 However, there is an increasing need to utilize PEFB at low cost.

-Many researchers have tried to produce low-cost activated carbon as an adsorbent using oil palm shell,12 palm fiber13 and other carbon.14 The surface functionalization of carbon can be achieved via a hydrothermal method by modifying the carbon surface through a one-step reaction.
-11,15 In addition, no research has been found to utilize PEFB in terms of their conversion to a solid acid catalyst.
+Many researchers have tried to produce low-cost activated carbon as an adsorbent using oil palm shell,12 palm fiber13 and other carbon.14 The surface functionalization of carbon can be achieved via a hydrothermal method by modifying the carbon surface through a one-step reaction.11,15 In addition, no research has been found to utilize PEFB in terms of their conversion to a solid acid ratalyst.
 Solid acid catalysts are a type of catalyst that can be economically and ecologically applied in catalysis.
 These catalysts have many advantages compared to common liquid acid catalysts, such as fewer disposal problems, they are non-corrosive, reusable, environmentally benign and easy to handle.
-Recently, incomplete carbonization of sugars during the preparation of sulfonated carbon was reported, in which the process resulted in better catalytic activity in the synthesis of biodiesel compared with other solid acid catalysts, including sulfonated zirconia, Nafion, and niobic acid.
-16 Catalytic reactions based on solid acid catalysts using reactants such as glycerol, 17 cellulose,18 hemicelluloses19 and starch20 have been confirmed as effective.
+Recently, incomplete carbonization of sugars during the preparation of sulfonated carbon was reported, in which the process resulted in better catalytic activity in the synthesis of biodiesel compared with other solid acid catalysts, including sulfonated zirconia, Nafion, and niobic acid.16 Catalytic reactions based on solid acid catalysts using reactants such as glycerol,17 cellulose,18 hemicelluloses19 and starch20 have been confirmed as effective.
 However, the acid content of the catalyst depends on the carbon structure used as a template for modification.
 In order to increase the catalyst performance, surface functionalization on carbon structure can be achieved due to porous structure of PEFB.